How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 CAN I SUE FOR DEFAMATION, LIBEL, OR SLANDER?

 Probably not.
-If, at the time the newspaper article was written, the information contained within that article was most likely true (i.e., John Does was arrested on January 1, 2017, and charged with DWI in Pleasantville, New Jersey), there is simply no legal basis for alleging that the news article’s content is defamatory and/or that it constitutes libel or slander as each of these legal causes of action requires that the content be false.
+If at the time the newspaper article was written, the information contained within that article was most likely true (i.e., John Does was arrested on January 1, 2017, and charged with DWI in Pleasantville, New Jersey), there is simply no legal basis for alleging that the news article’s content is defamatory and/or that it constitutes libel or slander as each of these legal causes of action requires that the content be false.
 Thus, if the information was accurate at the time of the arrest, a suit for defamation, libel, or slander wouldn’t get you anywhere.
 Even if the article contains minor inaccuracies, the most the news agency would do is update the article to make it accurate.

 Removing a News Article from Google Search and the Internet

-Whether or not the news agency will remove the content depend on the policies and procedures that the agency has adopted in terms of unpublishing requests.
+Whether or not the news agency will remove the content depends on the policies and procedures that the agency has adopted in terms of unpublishing requests.
 While some agencies have adopted a strict “no unpublishing” policy, oftentimes, news agencies have not adopted a formal policy regarding unpublishing requests.
 In those cases, it is highly recommended that you retain a lawyer to advocate on your behalf and work to (1) research whether or not it is possible to remove the content in your case; (2) find the right individual within the news agency to speak with regarding your request; and (3) convince the organization to remove the article, to amend it, or to come to some other agreement that will benefit you.

 In addition to completely removing the article, other available options that news articles might agree to could include: